jbe/react-firehook/README.md

 **Unobtrusive** 🌳

-Use as much as you want.
+Only use as much as you want.
 Can be gradually introduced or removed.

 **Fast development** 🔥

-Only one hook, regardless of whether you are subscribing to a document, collection or query.
-Returned collections are delivered as objects mapping keys to documents.
-Easy to remember and refactor.
+Use one hook, regardless of whether you are subscribing to a document, collection or query.
+When passing a collection or query ref, the results are delivered as an object mapping keys to documents.

 **Subscription caching** ♻️